When should I get pet insurance? This is a question that every pet parent should ask themselves at some point.

 Insurance Works Better for Younger Pets

 Cost of coverage is another factor to consider when deciding the best time to enroll in pet insurance.
 Senior pets are usually more expensive to insure because they get sick or injured more often than a younger pet.
-The monthly premiums could cost more than double for senior pets.
+The monthly premiums of pet insurance for senior pets could cost more than double the average pets.
 Younger dogs and cats require lower monthly premiums and often don’t have pre-existing conditions that won’t be covered when you enroll for insurance.
 For these reasons, it’s a good idea to purchase insurance for your pet while he’s still young.

 Think About Pre-Existing Conditions

 As we mentioned earlier, your pet’s pre-existing conditions are often not covered by insurance providers.
-It’s important to consider how these conditions will affect the insurance you can get.
+It’s important to consider how these conditions will affect the insurance you can get, especially if you’re in need of pet insurance for older pets.

 What is a Pre-Existing Condition?